Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Stellar activity and its evolution

-The\indexit{angular momentum loss} angular\indexit{activity-age relationship} momentum loss leads to a spin down relative to the evolution in which only the total moment of inertia $I$ is evolved as the star ages.
-During the main-sequence phase, $I$ changes little (Fig.~\ref{fig:Ievolve}) so that most of the change of $P_{\rm rot}$ with age [is associated with magnetic braking. \activity{Use Fig.~\ref{fig:Ievolve} to estimate the mass of the least-massive post-main-sequence star (say, past the phase marked by a turn towards cooler surfaces marked by the squares) that could exist in the present-day Universe.}\activity{Fig.~\ref{fig:Ievolve} can be used to illustrate how astronomers determine the ages of 'open clusters' of stars (other than by the modern means of asteroseismology): assuming that all stars in a cluster are formed at about the same time, the shape of the HR diagram for stars in a cluster reveals the age when compared to theoretical evolutionary tracks as in the panel on the upper left.
-Try this: assume the stars are all 955\,Myr old as in the open cluster called NGC~2355, then mark the approximate positions of the stars at that age in the upper-left panel of Fig.~\ref{fig:Ievolve} estimating also where stars of intermediate masses might show up, and realize how the turnoff from the main sequence in such a cluster HR diagram reveals the age of the cluster.
+For the present-day Sun, the time scale of angular momentum loss is $\sim 1$\,Gyr. [\ldots] \activity{{\em Show:} Fig.~\ref{fig:Ievolve} can be used to illustrate how astronomers determine the ages of 'open clusters' of stars (other than by the modern means of asteroseismology): assuming that all stars in a cluster are formed at about the same time, the shape of the HR diagram for stars in a cluster reveals the age when compared to theoretical evolutionary tracks as in the panel on the upper left.
+Try this: assume the stars are all close to 1\,Gyr old, as in the open cluster called NGC~2355, then mark the approximate positions of the stars at that age in the upper-left panel (the HR diagram with evolutionary tracks) of Fig.~\ref{fig:Ievolve} estimating also where stars of intermediate masses might show up, and realize how the turnoff from the main sequence in such a cluster HR diagram reveals the age of the cluster (see the discussion of Activity~\ref{act:hrevol} in Sect.~\ref{hrevol}.
 Open clusters all have the low-mass end of this HR diagram in common, so even if the distance to a cluster is not known, the distance can be determined by shifting that low-mass tail to overlap with that of a cluster of known distance.
-Also: look up the definition of 'open cluster' in contrast to a 'globular cluster'.} After the first Gyr when dynamo saturation is important, the dependence of rotation rate on age $t$ for Sun-like stars can be approximated by what is often referred to as the Skumanich law:]
+Also: look up the definition of 'open cluster' in contrast to a 'globular cluster'. \mylabel{act:globclus}}

-For the present-day Sun, the time scale of angular momentum loss is $\sim 1$\,Gyr. [\ldots]\activity{Start with Eq.~(\ref{eq:4_02}) and note that the mass loss $\dot{M}$ can be expressed in terms of the Alfv{\'e}n speed $v_{\rm A}$ and the radial field strength $B_{\rm A}$ at the Alfv{\'e}n radius.
-Then make the approximation that for a thermally-driven wind (in which centrifugal forces can be neglected) the Alfv{\'e}n speed $v_{\rm A}\approx c_{\rm s}$, and take cool-star winds to all have comparable temperatures.
-Show that Eqs.~(\ref{eq:skumanich}) and~(\ref{eq:4_02}) together imply that $B_{\rm A} \propto \Omega$.
-The combination of the latter with a relationship between the photospheric field and rotation rate implicitly constrains stellar field geometries as it connects $B_{\rm A}$ and $B_{\rm surf}$.}